ebender17/pizza_place/README.md

 For **10 Points of Extra Credit**, Create another Frame Application for the Kitchen view.
 The kitchen will need to know what the ingredients of each placed Pizza order. and how long has it been since each order was placed.
 The Kitchen View should be updated as soon as an order is placed.
 You should use the *Observer* Design pattern to subscribe the kitchen view to the pizza store class.

-As I was reviewing this week's videos, I found a few missing things and few mistakes in the UML representation.
-For

 Thoroughly test your application making sure that everything works correctly.
 Try for a nice looking layout.